smaht-dac/smaht-portal/docs/source/getting_started.rst

 Formatting Files for Submission
 -------------------------------
-The file format recommended for the metadata is an Excel spreadsheet file (e.g. ``your_metadata_file.xlsx``), comprised of one or more sheets.
+Most commonly, the file format recommended for metadata submission to SMaHT Portal, is an Excel spreadsheet file (e.g. ``your_metadata_file.xlsx``), comprised of one or more sheets.
-Note these important aspects of the acceptable spreadsheet format:
+Note these important aspects of using the Excel spreadsheet format:

 #.
 Each sheet name must be the name of a SMaHT Portal entity or `object` defined within the system.
 #.
-Each sheet must have as its first row, a special `header` row, which enumerates in each colum, the names of the Portal object properties as the column names; order does `not` matter.
+Each sheet must have as its first row, a special `header` row, which enumerates in each column, the names of the Portal object properties as the column names; order does `not` matter.
 #.
-Each of these columns name must match exactly the name of the property for the Portal object.
+Each of these column names must match `exactly` the name of the property for the Portal object.
 #.
-Each sheet may contain any number of `data` rows (directly below the header row), each representing an instance of the Portal object.
+Each sheet may contain any number of `data` rows (`directly` below the header row), each representing an instance of the Portal object.
 #.
-The values in the cells/columns of each data row correspond to the property in same column of the header row.
+The values in the cells/columns of each data row correspond each to the property named in same column of the header row.
 #.
-The first column in the header column which is empty marks the end of the header, and any subsequent columns will be entirely ignored.
+The first column in the header row which is empty marks the end of the header, and any subsequent columns will be entirely ignored.
 #.
 The first row which is entirely empty marks the end of the input, and any subsequenct rows will be entirely ignored;
    this means you can include comments in your spreadsheet in rows after (below) the first blank row indicating the end of data input.
+#.
+Sheets which are marked as "hidden" will be ignored; this provides a way of including sheets with other auxiliary information
+   without its content interfering the submission tool.
 #.
 The name of the spreadsheet file must be suffixed with ``.xls`` or ``.xlsx``; there are no other requirements for the name of this file.

 Here is screenshot of a simple example Excel spreadsheet: